 Concerning the smoking of fish, your best bet will probably be Alder or Cedar.
 With their unique touches, you can add to the intense flavor of fish without taking too much away from the briny undertones.

-Lastly, if you are smoking chicken or poultry, you should look to using Maple or Mesquite wood for smoking.
+Lastly, if you are smoking chicken or poultry, you should look to use Maple or Mesquite wood for smoking.
 The subtle yet noticeable richness of either wood makes for great flavor output when smoking poultry.

-With so many options of woods for smokers, it can be difficult to decide which to use for your meat.
+With so many options of wood for smokers, it can be difficult to decide which to use for your meat.
 Depending on what type of meat you are smoking, different woods offer various flavor contributions.
 If you choose the correct wood to use for smoking a particular meat, you will get the job done properly and come out with an excellently prepared meal.